Dhammapda – Concise Dhamma Instruction

 Of all fragrances, the fragrance of virtue is sweetest.

 The fragrance of sandalwood and jasmine is faint.
 The fragrance of virtue touches all.

 Mara can never distract one from the Eightfold Path when they abide in (refined) mindfulness and Right View.

 A lotus, fragrant and pleasing, grows in a heap of road-side rubbish.

 Even so, the disciple shines resplendent in their wisdom on the rubbish heap of mortals buried in ignorance.

-Balavagga - Of Fools And Foolishness
+Chapter Five: Balavagga - Wisdom And Foolishness

 To some the translated word to describe those ignoring the Buddha’s Dhamma as “fools” may seem overly harsh.
 The reader should be mindful of the setting and particular situation of the Buddha.
 Just as today, there were many competing “dharmas” all claiming to be superior to any other “spiritual” teaching including the Buddha’s Dhamma.